mohmed022/The_G_Project_V2/README.md

 ## How to Play

 1. Download and install the [Ren'Py](https://www.renpy.org/latest.html) program from the official website.
-[Go to video how to play and use](https://www.youtube.com/watch?v=8q-PTkK7csQ&ab_channel=mohmedahmed2)
+[Go to video How to play and install](https://www.youtube.com/watch?v=8q-PTkK7csQ&ab_channel=mohmedahmed2)
 2. Clone or download the repository to your local machine.
 3. Open the Ren'Py program and select "Open Project".
 4. Navigate to the downloaded repository and select the "game" folder.